What is gynecomastia?

 Are the results of surgery permanent?

-Yes, the results of gynecomastia surgery are generally permanent.
-However, significant weight gain, the use of certain medications or hormonal imbalances can lead to reappearance.
+Yes, the results of gynecomastia surgery are typically permanent.
+However, substantial weight gain, hormonal imbalances, or the use of certain medications can sometimes cause the condition to return.

 How much does gynecomastia surgery cost?

-The cost varies according to the complexity of the operation, the geographical region and the surgeon.
-It is advisable to consult a specialist for a precise estimate that takes into account all ancillary costs, such as anesthesia and post-operative follow-up.
+The cost varies depending on the complexity of the procedure, the geographic location, and the surgeon’s expertise.
+It is recommended to consult a specialist for an accurate estimate that includes all additional expenses, such as anesthesia and postoperative care.

 Are there any risks associated with umbilical nipple surgery?